kuolunwang/UR5/README.md

 # UR5

-The repo is robot repo for control UR5 with robotiq gripper on noetic.
+The repo is robot repo for control UR5 with robotiq gripper on melodic.

 UR5 repo including:
 * robotiq